 There’s also a tempting $35 menu to try at Steveston’s Shady Island Seafood Bar & Grill, where main courses include a feast-like fisherman’s pot, a crisp-fried whole sea bass, and more—look for BC wine-pairing suggestions here, too.

 Bars & Pubs

 Many bars and pubs, of course, take their food menus very seriously.
-And two local favourites have stepped up to participate in Dine Out this year.
-The three-course $25 dinner menu at the Flying Beaver Bar & Grill includes barbecue pork ribs, blackened chicken or prawn linguini entrée options.
-And in the same price range, Milltown Bar & Grill is offering main course choices of tuna poke, bone-in pork chop or lobster ravioli—don’t miss their churros with Guinness caramel for dessert.
+And several local favourites are participating in Dine Out this year.
+The three-course $25 lunch and dinner menu at the Flying Beaver Bar & Grill includes sirloin steak, chicken parmesan, and hoisin ginger sockeye salmon.
+And in the same price range, Milltown Bar & Grill is offering main course choices of sesame-crusted yellowfin tuna, Korean-style pork bulgogi, and succulent Kobe rigatoni—sweet fans will also love their cheesecake sampler dessert option.

 Richmond, of course, also has a celebrated Asian dining scene.
-And there are three restaurants to discover during the Dine Out Vancouver festival.
-Along with its $35 three-course dinner menu (go for the masala halibut), there’s also a bargain $15 lunch at Ember Indian Kitchen, including tandoor chicken or fish curry options.
+And there are several restaurants to discover during Dine Out.
+Along with its $35 three-course dinner menu (go for the masala halibut), there’s also a bargain $15 lunch at Ember Indian Kitchen, including tandoor chicken.

-The Dine Out Vancouver festival runs from January 17 - February 3, 2019.
-For more information on Dine Out Vancouver, including restaurant menus and booking information, visit the festival’s website.
+The Dine Out Vancouver festival runs from January 17 - February 2, 2020.
+For more information, including restaurant menus and booking information, visit the festival’s dedicated website.